DavidWBrooks/Copyvios/README.md

 # Copyvios
 Client-side replacement for Wikipedia's Copyvio detector for URLs

-Usage: The executable runs on Windows, and needs Framework 4.7.2 or better.
+Build with Visual Studio 2017 or greater.
+The executable runs on Windows, and needs Framework 4.5 or better.
 Start it and enter (a) a Wikipedia article name and (b) another URL.
 You can put the two parameters on the command line for easier scripting.

 This is a clean-room implementation without reference to any advanced language analysis or efficient text-matching logic (i.e. no Myers algorithm) but seems pretty close to what the wmflabs tool does, in this limited scenario.
 It only takes a second or two; most of the time is spent downloading the two documents.I did this for myself, and the language processing for the URL is designed only for a certain class of Wikisource articles.
 Other types of document will be ugly.
 That's probably the area most in need of improvement.